ashwinpra/lane-detection/README.md

 # Lane Detection

-A simple lane detection program made using Python's OpenCV Library
+A simple lane detection program made using Python's OpenCV Library, initially completed as a selection task for SWARM Robotics, IIT Kharagpur in 2022.

 ## Instructions

-- The script to be run is `main.py`.
+- Usage: `main.py <path-to-video> (optional)`
-- It asks the level of the video as a prompt (1,2 or 3) and accordingly detects the path in that video and shows it approppriately.
+- If path is not provided as an argument, the program asks the level of the video as a prompt (1,2 or 3), and accordingly chooses from the 3 pre-existing videos
-- The processed and raw videos can be viewed in the respective folders.
-- All the functions used for this task are in the `functions.py` file.
+- All the functions used for this program are in the `functions.py` file

 ## Process and Methods Used
 - Opening the video frame-by-frame using OpenCV library